bikeshaving/crank/docs/WIP.md

 renderer.render(<div id="hello">Hello world</div>, document.body);
 ```

-If your environment does not support ESModules (you’ll probably see a message like `SyntaxError: Unexpected token export`), you can import the CommonJS versions of the crank like so:
+If your environment does not support ESModules (you’ll probably see a message like `SyntaxError: Unexpected token export`), you can import the CommonJS versions of the library like so:

 ```jsx
 /* @jsx createElement */